project-sekai-ctf/sekai.team/data/blog/lactf-2023/pycjail.md

 Based on the provided `code_str`, it would show me a disassembly of the code, along with `co_consts`, `co_names`, and `co_code` in the form desired.

 Now that I was set up to try stuff, I went through the Python bytecode documentation, opcode by opcode, trying to see if there was anything that would put a callable on the stack.
-Many of the opcodes were eliminated from the start, such as `BINARY_*`, `UNARY_*`, `INPLACE_*`, `POP_*`, `ROT_*`, and `DUP_*`. `CALL_*` were going to be useful later on, but wouldn't help us get a callable onto the stack.
-After spending about an hour with a teammate looking through the opcodes, we felt like there wasn't anything there.
-So we did what anyone would do and asked ChatGPT (no, it wasn't helpful).
+Many of the opcodes were eliminated from the start, such as `BINARY_*`, `UNARY_*`, `INPLACE_*`, `POP_*`, `ROT_*`, and `DUP_*`. `CALL_*` were going to be useful later on, but wouldn’t help us get a callable onto the stack.
+After spending about an hour with a teammate looking through the opcodes, we felt like there wasn’t anything there.
+So we did what anyone would do and asked ChatGPT (no, it wasn’t helpful).

 ![ChatGPT For the Rescue?](https://raw.githubusercontent.com/Legoclones/website/main/source/static/lactf-pycjail/chatgpt.png)

 ### Turning Point

-Desparate, we did some more research online with CTF writeups until I came across [a write-up by kmh from DiceCTF 2021](https://kmh.zone/blog/2021/02/07/ti1337-plus-ce/#another-way-to-leak).
-The challenge `TI-1337 Plus CE` was also a pyjail, and one of the things this user learned was that "`IMPORT_FROM` is `LOAD_ATTR` in disguise!".
+Desperate, we did some more research online with CTF writeups until I came across [a write-up by kmh from DiceCTF 2021](https://kmh.zone/blog/2021/02/07/ti1337-plus-ce/#another-way-to-leak).
+The challenge `TI-1337 Plus CE` was also a pyjail, and one of the things I learned was that "`IMPORT_FROM` is `LOAD_ATTR` in disguise!".

-The opcode `IMPORT_FROM` was **not banned**, but we hadn't paid much attention to it because it always follows (and only functions properly with) the opcode `IMPORT_NAME`, which was banned.
+The opcode `IMPORT_FROM` was **not banned**, but we hadn’t paid much attention to it because it always follows (and only functions properly with) the opcode `IMPORT_NAME`, which was banned.
 However, if we could use it to function as `LOAD_ATTR`, then that means we could get a callable onto the stack, and through attribute stacking run some code like `"".__class__.__base__.__subclasses__()[144]()._module.__builtins__["eval"]("insert code here")`.

-It was also apparent that since using `IMPORT_FROM` in place of `LOAD_ATTR` isn't any default behavior for the Python interpreter, we would have to manually create custom bytecode to be successful.
+It was also apparent that since using `IMPORT_FROM` in place of `LOAD_ATTR` isn’t any default behavior for the Python interpreter, we would have to manually create custom bytecode to be successful.
 This actually made sense; normally, pyjails just ask for a line of code (single `input()` call), but this one had you specify certain parts of the `code` object you wanted to create.
-However, understanding the Python bytecode wouldn't be _typical_ or even perhaps **technically compliant** explained the challenge author's design choice.
+However, understanding the Python bytecode wouldn’t be _typical_ or even perhaps **technically compliant** explained the challenge author’s design choice.

 Manual testing confirmed our suspicion that `IMPORT_FROM` worked as desired, so it was now time to create a payload.